Last updated on September 16th, 2023 at 06:26 am

 Why do Disc Golfers Hate the Two-Meter Rule?

-For example, the rule says that a tournament director of a particular tournament has the responsibility to determine if using the rule is allowed or not.
-Meaning, he has complete discretion over how the tournament is carried out, which leaves a bitter taste in some of the players’ mouths.
+For example, the rule grants the tournament director of a specific tournament the responsibility to decide whether or not to allow its use.
+This means they have complete discretion over the tournament’s execution, which can leave some players feeling disgruntled.
 Because of the discretion given to tournament directors, people feel that this becomes an opinion rather than a rule.
 Which adds to the controversy.

 Generally it is unclear whether the disc is two meters above the surface or not.
 How do you precisely measure it?
 The truth is, there is no exact way to measure the distance between the disc and the playing surface.
 This ambiguity adds to the mixed feelings of this rule.